stormchaserroleplaying/stormchaserRPG/Talents/Druid/Wildfire/index.md

 ## Branch Features

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
-Once you gain a circle spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.
+Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.

-If you have an branch spell that doesn’t appear on the divine spell list, that spell is nevertheless a divine spell for you.
+If you have an bonus spell that doesn’t appear on the divine spell list, that spell is nevertheless a divine spell for you.

 | Spell Level | Spells |
 |:-----------:|:------:|